Tyler Seguin Net Worth 2024

 Seguin signing autographs at the Galleria Dallas in September 2014.

 On July 4, 2013, just 10 days after the Bruins game six loss in the Stanley Cup Finals, Seguin was part of a massive seven-player trade that sent him, Peverley, and defenceman Ryan Button to the Dallas Stars in exchange for forward Loui Eriksson and prospects Joe Morrow, Reilly Smith, and Matt Fraser.[33]
 Prior to the trade, rumors had begun to circulate that the Bruins were displeased with Seguin's supposed hard-partying lifestyle, particularly when his on-ice performance began to suffer during the playoffs.[34]
 General manager Peter Chiarelli spoke in a press conference on July 4 to assert that, although the trade was "not a strict on-ice decision", but that concerns of Seguin's behavior were more related to "focus, just about little things, about preparing to play, it was nothing about extracurricular activities".[35]
 The 2013–14 season saw Seguin become fast friends with captain Jamie Benn both on and off the ice.[36]
 On November 14, 2013, Seguin had his first career four-point game, scoring two goals and two assists in a 7–3 rout of the Calgary Flames.[37]
 At the conclusion of the season which saw him end with 37 goals, 47 assists and 84 points, leading his team in all three categories and playing in 80 games, Seguin came in sixth overall in voting for the Hart Memorial Trophy, given to the "player judged most valuable to his team".[38]
-He was also nominated for the King Clancy Memorial Trophy, given for leadership and humanitarianism;[39] the award ultimately went to ex-Bruins teammate Andrew Ference of the Edmonton Oilers.[40]
+He was also nominated for the King Clancy Memorial Trophy, given for leadership and humanitarianism;[39] the award ultimately went to Edmonton Oilers defenceman and ex-Bruins teammate Andrew Ference.[40]
 Seguin's production helped the Stars narrowly qualify for the 2014 playoffs as the eighth and final seed in the Western Conference, marking the first time since 2008 where the Stars as a team qualified for a playoff spot.
 Seguin and the Stars would eventually lose in the first round of the playoffs in six games by the top-seeded Anaheim Ducks.

 On October 28, 2014, Seguin recorded his 100th NHL goal in a 4–3 loss to the St. Louis Blues.[41]